 Choose wholesome ingredients

 To make high protein vegan bars at home that are healthy and gluten-free you need to focus on wholesome ingredients.
 Let me explain how to choose your 3 main ingredients to make this copycat perfect bar recipe, vegan, and gluten-free!

 Choose a nut butter with no added sugar, no added vegetable oil.
 Simply check the ingredient list of your peanut butter jar, you should only see peanuts and eventually salt.

 There is plenty of plant-based protein powder on the market.
 First, choose a clean protein powder, low in sugar, and carbs.
 The most popular plant-based protein powders are made of these vegan protein sources:

 - hemp protein,

 - brown rice protein,

 There are also raw vegan protein powders that are sprouted for better absorption.
 These are amazing but a bit more expensive.

-For these plant-based protein bars, I like to use NuZest Vanilla Protein powder for this recipe.
+For these plant-based protein bars, I like to use NuZest Vanilla Protein powder in this recipe.
 It is a high-quality pea protein mix made of real food and rich in nutrients and vitamins.
-It will not only brings you vegan proteins but also iron and, vitamin B12, essential on a vegan lifestyle.
+It will not only brings you vegan proteins but also iron and, vitamin B12, essential for a vegan lifestyle.

 - Liquid sweetener